-Bordering the Okavango Delta and just south east of the Linyanti Marshes, the Savute region is one of the famous battle grounds for lions and hyenas, both vying for dominance over the area.
+Bordering the Okavango Delta and just southeast of the Linyanti Marshes, the Savute region is one is one of the most iconic places for lions and hyenas to battle it out.
 Connected to the Linyanti by the Savute Channel, the waterway dried up for almost 30 years, before starting to flow again in 2008.

 The dried up channel left behind a landscape of open grasslands and dead trees, but with water comes life and since the river's return the area has seen an influx of hippo, water dwelling species and water birds.
 The new water source has had equal impact on a range of land dwelling wildlife as well: from plains game to a plethora of big cat predators, all have had to adapt to the new Savute Channel and the opportunities and menaces it has brought with it.